awsdocs/amazon-ecs-developer-guide/doc_source/task-retirement.md

    aws ecs update-service --service serviceArn --force-new-deployment --cluster cluster_name --region region
    ```

 If you are using standalone tasks, then you can start a new task to replace it\.
-For more information, see [Running tasks](ecs_run_task.md)\.
+For more information, see [Run a standalone task](ecs_run_task.md)\.